 To date, we have set out on that mission by calculating and being the exclusive provider of percentile scores from Virginia Standards of Learning, Maryland PARCC, and Massachusetts MCAS standardized test scores.
 (Want us to add your state's percentiles?
 Contact us!)

-Of course a student is way more than a score.
+Of course your child is more than a score.
 You and I are more than our blood pressure, too, but that doesn't mean it's not useful.

 Here are 9 reasons why Standardized Test Percentile Scores matter: